-The following describes how the Board of Adjustment conducts appeal and variance hearings:
+The following describes how the Alternative Compliance Review Board and Board of Adjustment conduct hearings:

-Order for each Board of Adjustment Agenda Item:
+Order for each Agenda Item:

 - a.
 The chairman will swear in anyone that is going to speak on an item. - b.
 A staff member will present the case and offer a recommendation. - c.
 The Board may question staff, then the Applicant may question the staff member. - d.
 The Applicant may present his testimony for the case. - e.
 The Board may question the Applicant, and staff may question the Applicant. - f.
 The Applicant may present sworn witnesses who will be subject to questioning. - g.
 Other parties wishing to speak on the item may present sworn testimony. - h.
 The staff, then the Applicant, will be given opportunity for rebuttal and final comments. - i.
 The Board will vote to continue the hearing to another meeting to gather more evidence or close the hearing and deliberate on a decision for the item. - j.
 The Board will render a decision.
-The Board may grant or deny the variance, or reverse, affirm, or modify the order, decision, requirement, or determination under appeal.
-Conditions may be imposed on variance approval if the applicant is in agreeance.
+The applicable Board may grant or deny the alternative compliance, variance, or reverse, affirm, or modify the order, decision, requirement, or determination under appeal.
+Conditions may be imposed on alternative compliance and variance approvals if the applicant is in agreeance.

-Appeal from the Zoning Board of Adjustment Decision.
+Appeal from the Alternative Compliance Review Board and Board of Adjustment Decisions.
 A Board decision may be appealed to the Mecklenburg County Superior Court within thirty (30) days from the later of: (a) the decision of the board is effective, or (b) a written copy of the decision is delivered in accordance with North Carolina General Statute 160D-406(j).